 (g) Governing Law.
 This Agreement (including this Schedule, the Credit Support Annex and each Confirmation) will be governed by, and construed, interpreted, and enforced in accordance with, the substantive law of the State of New York (without reference to its choice of law doctrine).

-(h) Jurisdiction.
+[(h) Jurisdiction.
 Section 13(b) is hereby deleted in its entirety and replaced with the following:

 (b) Agreement To Arbitrate: Any claim, counterclaim, demand, cause of action, dispute, and controversy arising out of or relating to this Agreement or the relationship established by this Agreement, any provision hereof, the alleged breach thereof, or in any way relating to the subject matter of this Agreement, involving the parties and/or their respective representatives (collectively the “Claims”), even though some or all of such Claims allegedly are extra-contractual in nature, whether such Claims sound in contract, tort, or otherwise, at law or in equity, under state or federal law, whether provided by statute or the common law, for damages or any other relief, shall be resolved by binding arbitration.